64: JAMAICA, MAHN – THE BIRTHPLACE OF M.A.G.A.

 There was an enormous crowd that awaited the Kennedy’s after their wedding ceremony.

 It was great seeing the church where JFK and Jackie were married.
 In my four years of traveling to Presidential sites, I’ve just about come full-circle with sites associated with Kennedy.
 I’ve visited his birthplace, the JFK Presidential Library, and the assassination sites in Dallas.
-I’ve also seen the limo he was riding in when he was killed and I’ve been on Air Force One that he used for the Dallas trip.
+I’ve also seen the limo he was riding in when he was killed, and I’ve been on Air Force One that he used for the Dallas trip.
 Oh, I almost forgot, I also stood on JFK’s grave in Arlington Cemetery.

 There was one more place that I wanted to visit in Newport.
 After my photographer and his wife spent about an hour wandering in and out of a handful of shops in town, we were off to the Hammersmith Farm that was located about three miles from the church.
 Not only was that 28-room house, which was built in 1887, the childhood home of Jacqueline Bouvier; it was the site of the Kennedy wedding reception and was also used as the Summer White House during JFK’s administration.

 In the 1991 Declaration of Independence tour that my photographer experienced with Bob Moldenhauer, the two of them were able to wander onto the Hammersmith Farm property where they had a great view of the house.
-Not only did they see the house, they also saw the grounds near the water where some of the Kennedy’s wedding reception photos were taken.
-But after the farm was sold in 1999, it was restored and returned to a private residence; which meant there was no way for the three of us to get a great look at the historic house.
+Not only did they see the house, but they also saw the grounds near the water where some of the Kennedy’s wedding reception photos were taken.
+But after the farm was sold in 1999, it was restored and returned to a private residence, which meant there was no way for the three of us to get a great look at the historic house.
 As a matter of fact, from our position along Harrison Avenue, we were only able to see a small portion of the building through the trees.
 The view was far from great, but it was better than no view at all.

 From my position on the stone fence along Harrison Avenue, this was the best glimpse I had of the Hammersmith Farm.
 I knew in my mind that had Bob Moldenhauer been on the trip instead of Vicki, we would’ve made an effort to get a better view of the historic home.